kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

   <div class="timeline-item">
     <div class="timeline-item-content">
-      <h2 class="text-center">Mid 2000's - Traveling Tech Consultant</h2>
+      <h2 class="text-center">Mid 2000's - Tech Traveler</h2>
       <h3>Hitachi Consulting</h3>
       <p>
         After college I worked as a consultant with Hitachi Consulting for about 5 years doing mostly custom software and BI systems.
 I enjoyed the travel but didn't enjoy the company or most of the work.
 The region I worked in didn't focus on custom software and despite my best efforts to work in other markets I got pigeonholed into doing way too much BI and report conversion projects (if you ask me to convert a crystal report I may kick you!!).
 I eventually took a leave of absence and traveled the US kiteboarding, snowboarding, and camping before returning to the company to then be fired.
 I shouldn't have stayed there as long as I did but I still learned a lot of non-code related skills and by the end I ran teams, trained customer employees, and wrote my own statements of work.
+I also fell in love with traveling during this period.
       </p>
     </div>
   </div>